Qu4tro/aur/README.md

 - If you do any additional commits, you have to run `git subtree split --prefix <pkgname> --rejoin`.
 - Push the new subtree commits, wait for CI and merge into master.

+#### Notes
-¹ This commits in our subtree and updates our branch to the new subtree HEAD.
+¹ This creates a commit for the subtree HEAD.
+It also updates ours to reflect the new commit.

+² Run `git subtree push --prefix="$1" "ssh+git://aur@aur.archlinux.org/$1.git" master` while on the master branch.

-² You can use `curl https://git.archlinux.org/pacman.git/plain/proto/PKGBUILD.proto > PKGBUILD` as a starting point.
+³ You can use `curl https://git.archlinux.org/pacman.git/plain/proto/PKGBUILD.proto > PKGBUILD` as a starting point.

 ## Credits